Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Trevor Connor 24:44

-I think this is true of all mutual self destructs is
+I think this is true of all of us – mutual self destruction.

 Grant Holicky 24:47

-pulled back the curtain and I have a whole bunch of athletes.
-Check it.
+We pulled back the curtain and I have a whole bunch of athletes who are like – (scoffs).

-So look, I will before we move on to Rob’s question, I’ll give you the little bit of the history here and why I’m experimenting with this.
-We We’re talking with Dean College in the winter, and he was talking about his routine.
-And he does in the winter, as you said earlier on, give his athletes he actually gives a three by 20, because he wants to have an hour.
-And his comment was, I have seen no difference in the improvements if they do it at 100% of FTP or 95% of FTP.
-So what to get that accumulation of time and 90% 5% of FTP, three by 20 is actually a very manageable workout.
-At the time, I was doing my four by eights, and I wasn’t enjoying stuff like this my 15th year doing four by eights.
-I’m tired of them.
-He brought that up, and I’m like, let’s give it a try.
-Even though I’ve spoken out against this and hate to say it, I’ve been loving him.
+So look, I will – before we move on to Rob’s question, I’ll give you the little bit of the history here on why I’m experimenting with this.
+We We’re talking with Dean Golich in the winter, and he was talking about his routine that he does in the winter, as you said earlier on, give his athletes, he actually gives a 3 by 20, because he wants them to have an hour.
+And his comment was ” I have seen no difference in the improvements if they do it at 100% of FTP or 95% of FTP”.
+So I want to get that accumulation of time and 95% of FTP, 3 by 20 is actually a very manageable workout.
+At the time, I was doing my 4 by 8s, and I wasn’t enjoying – so this is like my 15th year doing 4 by 8s – I’m tired of them, he brought that up, and I’m like, “let’s give it a try” – even though I’ve spoken out against this – and hate to say it, I’ve been loving them.

 Yeah.
 And that’s right there.
 That’s it for me.
 I don’t know, which is better.
 I don’t know if we can know which is better.
 But the best thing, go and try it.
 Yeah, see how it does for you,